mauriba/bh3_connectingplanets/README.md

 ## Naming conventions

-Network Space: an uppercase string
+Network Space: a lowercase string
 Routers: `R-[space]-[num]` with num being a 2-digit number starting from 01
 Switches: `S-[space]-[num]` with num being a 2-digit number starting from 01
 Configs: place in `/configs/[router/switch].cfg`